lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Which room corresponds to the Aquarium setup with two benches, two urns, and a chair?
 - The Closed Exhibit: what about being there at 1:30?
 - East gate access on the grounds?
-- The Den clocks have markings on them suggesting that one of the following times is significant:
+- The Den clocks have markings on them suggesting that the following times may be significant:
   - 3:45 (--)
   - 9:15 (--)
   - 11:05 (V)
   - 12:55 (V)
-  - 1:55??
+  - 1:55?? (the V is a little ambiguous)
+- If "major" means "short name" in Erajan, what does "minor" mean?

 ### Current open access problems